NowTHINK!AboutIt

 In the end of the parable Jesus referred to her as an example of faith and He wondered aloud if that kind of faith would still exist when He returns.

 Since prayer and persistence and actions can all be expressions of faith, and that was at least a strong sub point of the parable, we can make several observations about faith.
-Several of these of these points don’t square with convention.
+Several of these points don’t square with convention.

 For example: [Read more…] about 10 Nonconventional Ideas About Faith